 There is currently only one other sailboat in the entire marina, a small Beneteau.

 The rest of the boats in the marina are small power boats and a few fishing boats.
-There is one large Hellenic Coast Guard boat also.
+There is also one large Hellenic Coast Guard boat.